To Make it Right

 Well anyway, now that I’ve told you my only interesting story, ironed out my best dress for the wake and typed up a nice colorful description of myself for the obit (I never had the nerve to lie about myself to impress others during my life, but I figure in death, who cares if people think I trained lions or tap danced on the wing of a plane.)
 The point is, now that all of that’s done, if you’ll excuse me I think I’ll go lie down and wait for the inevitable.
 Take what you want on the way out.
 I don’t have much of value, but if something shiny catches your eye feel free to take it.
 Now then...

-People talk about seeing a light when they die.
+People talk about seeing a light when they day.
 A white, comforting light beckoning them into heaven.
 When I closed my eyes that final time in my shrunken eighty year old body, I did indeed see a light.
 But this light was blue- blue and sparkly like the reflection off a gaudy sequin dress.
-And the place I ended up certainly wasn't heaven.
+And the place I ended up certainly wasn’t heaven.
 When my eyes opened again, I found myself in the old boarding hose, in my old bed, in my old body.
 It was so surreal.
 I thought it must be some kind of hallucination, but as I touched my tight young skin and looked down at my curvy and very not wrinkled seventeen year old figure, I slowly had to accept that all of this was real.

 According to my Boy Meets World calendar, it was 1997.
 Cassette tapes were scattered around my tape deck- The Backstreet Boys, Be*Witched, M2M.
 I threw myself out of my old bed, the purple flannel sheets falling haphazardly to the floor as I ran to touch those tapes.
 Tapes.
 I had forgotten what they felt like.
 By current standards (by which I mean 2060’s standards) tapes are so out of date they’re only referenced in history books.
 Still for some reason the nostalgic plastic cases and sepia colored reels gave me a real thrill- and in case you haven’t noticed, I’m not the kind of person who often feels thrilled.

 No microchips?
 What a crazy thought.
 1997, huh?
 I searched my mind and thought about this year- this whole decade.
-Sure the internet must be around at this point, and cell phones too, but those things wouldn't really take off and become an indispensable part of life for a few more years.
+Sure the internet must be around at this point, and cell phones too, but those things wouldn’t really take off and become an indispensable part of life for a few more years.
 It was all so primitive, and yet, I felt absolutely at home.
-I was totally back in my element, transported somehow back to an era when people still had hearts and souls and identities instead of only screen names.
+I was totally back in my element, transported somehow to an era when people still had hearts and souls and identities instead of screen names.

 How did I get here?